rackerlabs/design-system/_docs/style/spacing.md

 This ratio is taken from WCAG SC 1.4.8 guideline which states line-spacing is at least space-and-a-half (1.5) to enable people of different abilities to track and comprehend information more easily.

 **Line-heights.**
 Line-heights across all font-sizes must be proportional to each other to create a good vertical rhythm.
 To accomplish this  we use the same base line-height / base font-size ratio for deriving all other line-heights (font-size X 1.5 line-height ratio = line-height).
 Use the following calculated line-height values.

 {% endcolumn %}

-{% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}
+{% column right:"hxCol hxSpan-8 hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}
 {% figure [caption: "\* Rounded to nearest multiple of four."][class:"image bg-light border"] %}
 <table class="hxTable hxTable--condensed" style="margin: 0;">
   <thead>